a-h-85/Envoy-TCP-Proxy-on-Linode-Kubernetes-Engine/readme.md

 - Terraform https://www.terraform.io/
 - Docker https://www.docker.com/

-## Envirnment variables set by the shell scripts to dynamicall create the setup
+## Environment variables set by the shell scripts to dynamicall create the setup
 - Linode
   - $LKE_CLUSTER_NAME : The name of the LKE cluster
   - $TOKEN : The Linode Personal Access Token